BinWang28/EvalRank-Embedding-Evaluation/README.md

 # EvalRank-Embedding-Evaluation
-- **Just Rank: Rethinking Evaluation with Word and Sentence Similarities**
+- **Just Rank: Rethinking Evaluation with Word and Sentence Similarities** (Accepted to ACL 2022 Main Conference)